 (6) General Theory of Drug Antagonisms.
 A consideration of the more striking examples of specific drug antagonisms shows that these in many cases follow recognisable laws, both in the case of enzymes and cells.
-If drug A is antagonised by drug B, then if the concentration-action curve of drug A alone follows the dissociation formula $Kx = \frac{y}{100 - y}$, the addition of drug B does not alter the shape of the curve, but alters the value of K. The simplest interpretation of this fact is to suppose that drug B alters either the rate of association or dissociation between drug A and certain cell receptors.
+If drug A is antagonised by drug B, then if the concentration-action curve of drug A alone follows the dissociation formula $Kx = \frac{y}{100 - y}$ , the addition of drug B does not alter the shape of the curve, but alters the value of K. The simplest interpretation of this fact is to suppose that drug B alters either the rate of association or dissociation between drug A and certain cell receptors.
 This antagonism by occupation of the active group can be proved to occur in the case of the antagonism by carbon monoxide of the uptake of oxygen by haemoglobin.

-STEDMAN and STEDMAN $(1931)^1$ have advanced the hypothesis of the occupation of a common receptor by an inert compound to account for the inhibition of the activity of acetyl choline esterase by physostigmine and synthetic muscarine.
+STEDMAN and STEDMAN (1931) have advanced the hypothesis of the occupation of a common receptor by an inert compound to account for the inhibition of the activity of acetyl choline esterase by physostigmine and synthetic muscarine.

-Amongst a group of allied chemical compounds, some may act as synergists and others as antagonists of a single drug, e.g. acetyl choline and Me_3NR series (RAVENTOS, 19372).
+Amongst a group of allied chemical compounds, some may act as synergists and others as antagonists of a single drug, e.g. acetyl choline and Me3NR series (RAVENTOS, 1937).

-LOEWE's $(1927)^3$ results which showed that a large proportion of cycloethane amines antagonised the action of adrenaline can be interpreted by the same general hypothesis.
-Experiments with acetyl choline-atropine and with adrenalineergotoxine show, however, that in these cases it is necessary to postulate a complex receptor with which one drug can unite without displacing the other drug.
+Loewe's (1927) results which showed that a large proportion of cycloethane amines antagonised the action of adrenaline can be interpreted by the same general hypothesis.
+Experiments with acetyl choline-atropine and with adrenaline-ergotoxine show, however, that in these cases it is necessary to postulate a complex receptor with which one drug can unite without displacing the other drug.
 The antagonist drug must be assumed to alter the receptor configuration in some manner so that either the rate of association of the antagonist drug is decreased or its rate of dissociation is increased.
-Even in the relatively simple
+Even in the relatively simple case of enzyme poisons, the study of drug antagonisms has necessitated the similar assumption of the existence of accessory groups in the active group of the enzyme.

-1 STEDMAN, E., and E. STEDMAN: Biochemic.
+&lt;sup>1 STEDMAN, E., and E. STEDMAN: Biochemic.
 J. 25, 1147 (1931).

-2 RAVENTOS, J.: Quart.
+RAVENTOS, J.: Quart.
 J. exper.
 Physiol.
 26 (1937).

-3 LOEWE, S.: Klin.
+LOEWE, S.: Klin.
 Wschr.
 6, 1077 (1927).